 The results demonstrate that both extracts exhibit antimicrobial properties, with inhibition zones increasing in size with higher concentrations of the extracts.
 The n-hexane extract generally shows a higher inhibitory effect compared to the aqueous extract, suggesting that the bioactive compounds in the n-hexane extract are more potent or more effectively extracted.
 The antimicrobial activity of plant extracts has been linked by many researchers to be due to the presence of phytochemicals in them (Radha et al., 2021).
-The antimicrobial activity of the extracts are isolated and tested.
+The antimicrobial activity of the extracts tested in vitro could be higher than they are reported if active ingredients from the extracts are isolated and tested.
 Hayat et al. (2020) reported that crude extracts may contain inactive substances which may also antagonize the antimicrobial actions of one other.